BorisChubiryaev/psy-kate/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the Psy-Kate website with liquid glass design to a production server.
+This guide explains how to deploy the Psy-Kate website with liquid glass design to Vercel.

 ## Prerequisites

 - Node.js 18+ installed
 - npm or yarn package manager
-- A server with SSH access (or a cloud platform like Replit, Heroku, Vercel, etc.)
+- A Vercel account

 ## Build Process